Transfer Azure Virtual Machine to Akamai Using Disk Images

 Prepare Image File for Import

-Linode requires an image file to have a .img extension.
-The naming convention does not have a functional difference.
-Nonetheless, if your raw image file does not have this extension, rename the file accordingly.
+Linode requires image files to use the .img extension.
+If your raw image file does not already have this extension, rename it accordingly.

 mv azure-image.raw azure-image.img